Waka Waka (This Time for Africa): Music video

 The dance routine performed during the song's chorus in the video (pictured) was dubbed the "waka waka dance".
 Adam Fairholm from IMVDb called it "recognizable as a dance and pretty easy to replicate if you have any dancing skill."

 The music video for "Waka Waka (This Time for Africa)" was directed by Marcus Raboy.
 It was developed and conceptualised by Shakira along with Antonio Navas, executive creative director of international marketing agency Ogilvy & Mather.
 Navas explained that the concept of the video was to "take the viewer on a trip around the world, ending in Africa."
 The dance sequences were choreographed by Hi-Hat, who had previously worked with Shakira on the video of "She Wolf" (2009).
 The video was shot in Los Angeles and was recorded in multiple languages.
 It was premiered on 6 June 2010 and became the first-ever music video by Sony Music to receive a release in 3D format.

 The video chiefly focuses on Shakira and a crowd composed of numerous dancers and children dancing together.
 Freshlyground appear during their verse, with lead singer Zolani Mahola and violinist Kyla-Rose Smith "front and center".
 Towards the end of the video, various child dancers perform solo dance routines.
-The video interpolates archival footage of past football matches, including the infamous scene of Italian footballer Roberto Baggio missing the decisive penalty in the shootout of the 1994 FIFA World Cup Final against Brazil, and the 2006 FIFA World Cup Final at the beginning of the video.
+The video interpolates archival footage of past football matches, including the infamous scene of Italian footballer Roberto Baggio missing the decisive penalty in the shoot-out of the 1994 FIFA World Cup Final against Brazil, and the 2006 FIFA World Cup Final at the beginning of the video.
 It also features appearances by footballers Dani Alves, Gerard Piqué, Carlos Kameni, Lionel Messi and Rafael Marquez.

 Adam Fairholm from IMVDb praised the dance sequences and wrote that while Shakira was "great," the best part of the music video were the appearances by Freshlyground, the children, and the footballers.
 He praised Raboy for "making everyone seem like a big, happy family" and felt the video was adequately representative of South African culture.
 MTV writer Kyle Anderson complimented the energy of the video and Shakira's dancing ability.
 He highlighted the footage of a football match showing a "killer slide tackle" as the "key" scene of the video.
 The video went viral on video-sharing website YouTube, reaching number one on The Guardian Viral Video Chart.